Rewrite this story

 He suppressed another moan and asked, "Where am I?
 And who are you?"

-That was all he wanted to try to absorb at the moment anyway, so he closed his eye again and tried to frown.
+That was all he wanted to try to absorb at the moment anyway, so he closed his eye again and tried to shrug.
 He immediately opened both eyes and asked, "What am I here for?
 Can I have something to drink?"

 "There you go again.
 That's two questions.
 The bathroom's over there," he said, gesturing with his head.